infobloxopen/infoblox-client/README.rst

   for obj in conn.get_object('network', paging=True, max_results=2):
     print(obj)

-For these request output will be displayed as:
+For these requests output will be displayed as:

 .. code:: python